-Table~\ref{tbl:photo5a} displays a parameter set including the $P_{13}(1720)$ resonance, in addition to those considered in the previous two sets.
-Here we have considered only the $\gamma p \to p \eta$ and $\pi^- p \to n \eta$ reaction data in the fitting procedure.
+Table~\ref{tbl:photo5a} [model (C)] displays a parameter set including the $P_{13}(1720)$ resonance, in addition to those considered in the previous two sets.
+Here, we have considered only the $\gamma p \to p \eta$ and the $\pi^- p \to n \eta$ reaction data in the fitting procedure.
 The corresponding results for the observables are shown in Fig.~\ref{fig:photo5a}.
 As can be seen, the inclusion of the $P_{13}(1720)$ resonance does not improve significantly the description of the data for this photon-induced reaction.
 However, as we will see in the following subsection, this resonance considerably improves the fit quality of the hadronic $\pi^- p \to n \eta$ reaction at higher energies.

-Next, we extend our model by including all of the well-established resonances in the mass region of $1500 \sim 1700$~MeV in order to verify whether these resonances can lead to a qualitatively superior description of the data compared to the previous cases, where a more limited set of resonances has been considered.
+Next, we extend our model by including all of the well-established resonances in the mass region of $1500 \sim 1700$~MeV in order to verify whether these resonances can lead to a qualitatively superior description of the data compared to the previous cases, where a more limited set of resonances was considered.
 To this end, we concentrate only on the $\gamma p \to p \eta$ reaction.
-Table~\ref{tbl:photo52b} shows the parameter set, where the $D_{15}(1675)$ and $F_{15}(1680)$ as well as the $P_{11}(1710)$ resonances are included, in addition to those considered in Table~\ref{tbl:photo5a}.
-Here, following Ref.~\cite{NH1}, we treat the branching ratio $\beta_{N\pi}^{}$ as a free parameter to be fitted, while the branching ratio $\beta_{N\eta}^{}$ is extracted from the product of the coupling constants $g_{RN\eta}^{}g_{RN\gamma}^{}$ in conjunction with the assumed branching ratio $\gamma_{N\gamma}^{}$ for the radiative decay.
-The resulting observables with the parameter set of Table~\ref{tbl:photo52b} are shown in Fig.~\ref{fig:photo52b}.
-We see that the overall fit quality does not change significantly from the previous sets.
-Here, the $D_{13}(1700)$ resonance gives the largest contribution to the cross section in the energy region of $W = 1.7$--$2.0$~GeV, a feature similar to what is exhibited already in Fig.~\ref{fig:photo4d}.
+Table~\ref{tbl:photo52b} shows the parameter set, where the $D_{15}(1675)$ and $F_{15}(1680)$, as well as the $P_{11}(1710)$, resonances are included, in addition to those considered in Table~\ref{tbl:photo5a}.
+Here, following Ref.~\citenum{NH04-NH05}, we treat the branching ratio $\beta_{N\pi}^{}$ as a free parameter to be fitted while the branching ratio $\beta_{N\eta}^{}$ is extracted from the product of the coupling constants $g_{RN\eta}^{}g_{RN\gamma}^{}$ in conjunction with the assumed branching ratio $\gamma_{N\gamma}^{}$ for the radiative decay.
+The resulting observables with the parameter set of Table~\ref{tbl:photo52b} [model (D)] are shown in Fig.~\ref{fig:photo52b}.
+We see that the overall fit quality does not change significantly from the fit qualities for the previous sets.
+Here, the $D_{13}(1700)$ resonance gives the largest contribution to the cross section in the energy region of $W = 1.7$--$2.0$~GeV, a feature similar to that already exhibited in Fig.~\ref{fig:photo4d}.

-\subsection{$NN\eta$ coupling constant}
+\subsection{$NN\eta$ Coupling Constant}